FdeFabricio/POC/tutorials/STIA/README.md

 # load the main file
 source("../../POC.R")
 ```
 Now we need to load all datasets we are going to use for this tutorial.
 Each one is in a separate file.
-A couple of files contain header, the others don't.
+A couple of files contain a header, the others don't.
 It depends entirely on the datasets you will be working, so feel free to load data frames as you please.

 ```
 # load the data frames